Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

-As already mentioned, the results of \cite{GGOW20, IQS18, HH21} solve the more general $\nsing$ problem in order to solve the RIT problem in the white-box setting.
 In contrast, our hitting set construction crucially uses the inversion height of the input rational formula inductively.
-Furthermore, the hitting set construction for the $\nsing$ problem is known for the following special cases: when the input matrix is a symbolic matrix (for which bipartite perfect matching is a special case) \cite{FGT21}, or more generally, when the input matrix consists of rank-1 coefficient matrices (for which linear matroid intersection is a special case) \cite{GT20}.\footnote{In the following cases, invertibility over the (commutative) function field and invertibility over the (noncommutative) free skew field coincide.} An exponential lower bound on the size of the rational formula computed as an entry of the inverse of a symbolic matrix is known \cite{HW15}.
+Furthermore, the hitting set construction for the $\nsing$ problem is known for the following special cases only: when the input matrix is a symbolic matrix (for which bipartite perfect matching is a special case) \cite{FGT21}, or more generally, when the input matrix consists of rank-1 coefficient matrices (for which linear matroid intersection is a special case) \cite{GT20}, and more recently, when the input matrix consists of rank-2 skew-symmetric coefficient matrices (fractional linear matroid matching is a special instance of it) \cite{GOR24}.\footnote{For the first two cases, invertibility over the (commutative) function field and invertibility over the (noncommutative) free skew field coincide.}

+An exponential lower bound on the size of the rational formula computed as an entry of the inverse of a symbolic matrix is known \cite{HW15}.
 Therefore, our hitting set construction does not subsume these results.
 Similarly, it is quite unlikely to reduce the RIT problem (in the general setting) to any of these special cases of $\nsing$ problem.
 Thus it seems that these results are incomparable.